kliment-olechnovic/curriculum-vitae/Kliment_Olechnovic_CV.markdown

 ## Introduction

-I am a scientist interested in developing novel effective methods of structural bioinformatics.
+I am a scientist interested in developing novel effective methods of **structural bioinformatics**.

 I have developed multiple computational methods for analyzing and evaluating biomolecular structures, e.g. Voronota, CAD-score, VoroMQA, VoroIF-GNN, VoroIF-jury/FTDMP, and other (see [software](https://www.kliment.lt/#main-published-software) and [publications](https://www.kliment.lt/#publications)).
-The developed methods construct and utilize the Voronoi tessellation of atomic balls and the tessellation-derived interatomic contact areas.
+Most of my methods construct and utilize the Voronoi tessellation of atomic balls and the tessellation-derived interatomic contact areas.
 The developed tessellation-based methodology is especially efficient in analyzing protein-protein interfaces and was instrumental in all the recent [successes](https://www.kliment.lt/#achievements-in-casp-and-capri-experiments) of the Vilnius University team in recent community-wide CASP and CAPRI challenges in 2016-2024.

-My current scientific goal is to elevate the field of the analysis of 3D molecular structures to the next level using computational geometry (particularly the Voronoi tessellations) in synergy with machine learning.
+My current scientific goal is to elevate the field of the **analysis of 3D molecular structures** to the next level using **computational geometry** (particularly the Voronoi tessellations) in synergy with **machine learning**.

+Currently, I am a member of two research groups: [GruLab](https://grulab.imag.fr) and [VU GMC Bioinformatics](<https://bioinformatics.lt>).

 ## General information